RajSunny2011/Library-Management-Project/README.md

 # Library Management System

  This project is a Library Management System designed for college first-year Python projects.
 It leverages several Python libraries to create a modern, user-friendly GUI for managing books and user accounts in a library setting.
+It is not designed for actual deployment.

  ## Libraries Used

  -   `tkinter`: Standard GUI library for Python.
- -   `customtkinter`: Provides customizable widgets for a more modern UI design.
+ -   `customtkinter`: UI-library based on Tkinter.
  -   `hashlib`: Used for secure hashing of passwords.
  -   `datetime`: Utilized for managing date operations.